Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 cout << 'this isn’t anymore';
 ```

+(Perl programmers use this not for performance reasons but to embed additional
+data into their programs.)

 Of course, nowadays, in the face of multi-megabyte JS payloads, this
 optimization has become completely unnecessary.